Continuing Education Activity

 For patients with suspected sexually transmitted infections of the rectum, histological features of biopsies taken are non-specific and cannot differentiate syphilitic proctitis and lymphogranuloma venereum.
 Laboratory tests are usually helpful; these include:

-• Gonorrhea: Microscopic examination of smears from the lesions showing Gram-negative diplococci; culture and sensitivity tests of smears taken from lesions
+- Gonorrhea: Microscopic examination of smears from the lesions showing gram-negative diplococci; culture and sensitivity tests of smears taken from lesions

-• Lymphogranuloma venereum: Genotyping of Chlamydia trachomatis to detect DNA by PCR
+- Lymphogranuloma venereum: Genotyping of Chlamydia trachomatis to detect DNA by PCR

-• Genital or rectal herpes: Swabs from rectal vesicles or ulcers to detect DNA by PCR.
+- Genital or rectal herpes: Swabs from rectal vesicles or ulcers to detect DNA by PCR.

 Treatment / Management

-C. jejuni or Salmonella
+C jejuni or Salmonella

-Not all infectious colitis requires antibiotic therapy; patients with mild-to-moderate C. jejuni or Salmonella infections do not need antibiotic treatment because the infection is self-limited.
+Not all infectious colitis requires antibiotic therapy; patients with mild-to-moderate C jejuni or Salmonella infections do not need antibiotic treatment because the infection is self-limited.
 Treatment with quinolinic acid antibiotics is only for patients with dysentery and high fever suggestive of bacteremia.
 Also, patients with AIDS, malignancy, transplantation, prosthetic implants, valvular heart disease, or extreme age require antibiotic therapy.

-C. Diff
+C Diff

-For mild-to-moderate C. diff infection, metronidazole is the preferred treatment.
-In severe cases of C. diff infection, oral vancomycin is recommended.
+For mild-to-moderate C diff infection, metronidazole is the preferred treatment.
+In severe cases of C diff infection, oral vancomycin is recommended.
 In complicated cases, oral vancomycin with intravenous metronidazole is the recommendation.[18]

-Enterohemorrhagic E. Coli
+Enterohemorrhagic E Coli

-In patients, particularly children, with enterohemorrhagic E. coli (E. coli O157:7H and non-O157:H7), antibiotics are not recommendations for treating infection because killing the bacteria can lead to increased release of Shigella toxins and enhance the risk of the hemolytic uremic syndrome.[2]
+In patients, particularly children, with enterohemorrhagic E coli (E coli O157:7H and non-O157:H7), antibiotics are not recommendations for treating infection because killing the bacteria can lead to increased release of Shigella toxins and enhance the risk of the hemolytic uremic syndrome.[2]

-Mycobacterium Tuberculosis
+Mycobacterium tuberculosis

 Because of rising multidrug resistance to antituberculous treatment, cases with active Mycobacterium tuberculosis colitis receive therapy with rifampin, isoniazid, pyrazinamide, and ethambutol for 9 to 12 months.
-The reader should review the recent guidelines by the World Health Organisation on treating developing resistance to tuberculosis.[19]
+The reader should review the recent guidelines by the World Health Organization on treating developing resistance to tuberculosis.[19]

 CMV

-E. Histolytica
+E Histolytica

 Gonorrhea